sealuzh/cloud-workbench/README.md

 * Chef cookbooks must be uploaded to the Chef server

 * Log files from created VM instances are not accessible via web interface and get lost on VM shutdown
-* Benchmark definition requires Chef cookbook
+* Benchmark definition requires a Chef cookbook

-## Things you may want to cover

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...